Beyond Basic: Advanced simulations in EDEM using the Application Programming and Coupling Interfaces

 Let’s make headers navy colored.

-Create assets/css/reveal_custom.css with:
+Create assets/css/reveal_custom.css

-.reveal section h1,
+.reveal section h1 ,

-.reveal section h2,
+.reveal section h2 ,

 .reveal section h3 {